 The Southern Arkansas University Research Station of the Arkansas Archeological Survey (AAS-SAU) is located on the SAU campus in Magnolia, Arkansas.
 The AAS-SAU Research Station is responsible for the archeological resources of 11 counties in southwestern Arkansas.
 The station territory stretches from the southern edge of the Ouachita Mountains to the Arkansas/Louisiana state Line, and incorporates the Great Bend region of the Red River.
 The late prehistoric and protohistoric inhabitants within the station territory were members of the Caddoan culture (in the west) and the Plaquemine culture (in the east).
 Among the important sites in the SAU station territory is Crenshaw, the earliest known Caddoan ceremonial center, and Historic Washington State Park, an antebellum town restored and interpreted by Arkansas State Parks and the Pioneer Washington Restoration Foundation.

-You can follow the AAS-SAU Research Station through various social media by following the links below...or, join our monthly e-mail newsletter list.
+You can follow the AAS-SAU Research Station through various social media by following the links attached to the title above...or, join our monthly e-mail newsletter list.
 Send us an e-mail with your name & e-mail/mail address...in the meantime, you can view recent issues of The Kadohadacho News here.

 Dr. Carol Colaninno-Meeks took over the reins of the Arkansas Archeological Survey’s Sponsored Research Program on October 1, leaving the Station Archeologist position at this station vacant.
 The Survey conducted a process to replace Dr. Colaninno-Meeks, and has selected Dr. Carl Drexler, lately Station Assistant, as her replacement.
 Dr. Drexler will assume the role on… Read More